alecgalba/fixtures-list-cli/NOTES.md

 [ ] discover objects.
 [ ] program

+What is a fixture?
+  -- A fixture has a home team and an away team
+  -- A fixture has a date
+  -- A fixture has a time
+  -- A fixture has a location

 -- What do I want this program to show?

   => A CLI that shows the big 3 season league fixture list